Plazas87/broker_message_producers/README.md

 To start a Kafka Producer that publishes messages directly to the ‘room_1’ topic we created

-Open a new terminal in the root of the project and run:
+Open a new terminal in the project's root directory and run:

 ```bash
 python -m producers kafka --host localhost --port 9094 --topic room_1 --partition 0 --file-path ./data/room_1/temperature.csv